 Poultry can carry bacteria such as Salmonella that can contaminate the inside of eggs before the shells are formed.
 Eggs can also become contaminated from the droppings of poultry through the laying process or from the environment (e.g., contaminated poultry feed or bedding).

 #28 Which of the following foods can contain the parasite Anisakis?

 Also called herring worm disease, Anisakiasis is a parasitic disease caused by the ingestion of larvae of several species of nematodes (roundworms) in undercooked seafood, more commonly salmon, herring, cod, mackerel, squids, halibut, and red snapper.
 Acute abdominal symptoms usually within hours after ingestion of larvae.
 The best ways to prevent this disease is to avoid eating raw or undercooked seafood or squid.

-Once rice or pasta is cooked and begins to cool, toxins are formed by a bacteria called Bacillus cereus – which can cause foodborne illness.
-Inflicted people can suffer from diarrhea and/or from nausea and vomiting.
+Once rice or pasta is cooked and begins to cool at room temperature, toxins can multiply quickly form a bacteria called Bacillus cereus.
+The bacteria release two types of toxins that each cause a different illness — one causes diarrhea while the other toxin elicits vomiting.
 Death has occurred in some very rare cases.